AmasaDelano/dw-srd-offline/src/markdown/Bard.md

 ### Reputation

-When you **first meet someone who’s heard songs about you**, roll+Cha. ✴On a 10+, tell the GM two things they’ve heard about you. ✴On a 7-9, tell the GM one thing they’ve heard, and the GM tells you one thing.
+When you **first meet someone who’s heard songs about you**, roll+CHA. ✴On a 10+, tell the GM two things they’ve heard about you. ✴On a 7-9, tell the GM one thing they’ve heard, and the GM tells you one thing.

 ### Eldritch Chord